ZIM — ZIM Integrated Shipping Services Ltd.

 2. Strategic Updates and Business Highlights

-- The company is focusing on expanding its presence in Southeast Asia and Latin America to capture new trade flows as manufacturers diversify away from China.
+- The company is diversifying its network, particularly in Southeast Asia and Latin America, to capture new trade flows as manufacturers shift production away from China.

 3. Forward Guidance and Outlook

-- ZIM has refined its full-year guidance, expecting adjusted EBITDA between $2 billion and $2.2 billion and adjusted EBIT between $700 million and $900 million.
+- 2025 Guidance: Adjusted EBITDA is now expected to be between $2 billion and $2.2 billion, and adjusted EBIT between $700 million and $900 million.

 4. Bad News, Challenges, or Points of Concern

-- Revenue and net income have significantly declined compared to the previous year, reflecting a challenging market environment with lower freight rates and volumes.
+- Revenue and net income have significantly declined compared to the previous year, reflecting lower freight rates and volumes.

 5. Notable Q&A Insights

-- Management addressed speculation regarding a potential management buyout, stating no comments could be made at this time.
+- Management addressed questions regarding a potential management buyout, stating no comments could be made at this time.